-Merkel in India: German Chancellor visits Rajghat, both countries to sign 20 agreements
+India-Germany marching towards new and advanced technology: Angela Merkel

 New Delhi, Nov 01: German Chancellor Angela Merkel, who arrived in New Delhi last night for a two-day India visit, was on Friday accorded a Ceremonial Reception at the Rashtrapati Bhawan where she was welcomed by Prime Minister Narendra Modi.

 She then visited Rajghat to pay homage to Mahatma Gandhi.
 Merkel has a packed schedule for today and tomorrow.

-India and Germany would sign around 20 agreements during Merkel's visit.
+India and Germany signed a joint declaration of intent on Friday for cooperation in the field of skills development and vocational education and training, and agreed to take further steps to increase student exchange between the two countries.

+According to a joint statement issued after the fifth Inter-Governmental Consultations (IGC) co-chaired by Prime Minister Narendra Modi and German Chancellor Angela Merkel, the two sides welcomed the "Indo-German Partnerships on Higher Education".

 "Day begins with a warm welcome!
 PM @narendramodi greeted Chancellor Merkel on her 4th visit to India at a ceremonial welcome at the forecourt of the majestic Rashtrapati Bhawan.
 India attaches great importance to its relationship with Germany," the MEA tweeted today.